 The jitviewer shows the code generated by the PyPy JIT in a hierarchical way, as shown by the screenshot below:

 - at the bottom level, it shows the Python source code of the compiled loops

 - for each source code line, it shows the corresponding Python bytecode

 - for each opcode, it shows the corresponding jit operations, which are the ones actually sent to the backend for compiling (such as

 The jitviewer is a web application based on flask and jinja2 (and jQuery on the client): if you have great web developing skills and want to help PyPy, this is an ideal task to get started, because it does not require any deep knowledge of the internals.

-CPython 3.3 will use an optimized unicode representation which switches between different ways to represent a unicode string, depending on whether the string fits into ASCII, has only two-byte characters or needs four-byte characters.
+CPython 3.3 will use an optimized unicode representation (see PEP 0393) which switches between different ways to represent a unicode string, depending on whether the string fits into ASCII, has only two-byte characters or needs four-byte characters.

-The actual details would be rather differen in PyPy, but we would like to have the same optimization implemented.
+The actual details would be rather different in PyPy, but we would like to have the same optimization implemented.